 This project aims to contribute to the improvement of people’s rhetorical literacy and critical thinking skills by developing procedures for detecting, identifying, assessing, and producing arguments in various cognitive environments.
-While these procedures are based on knowledge from the philosophy of argument, insights about fact-checking, science communication, and the philosophy of science and technology feed into their design.
+While these procedures are primarily based on the philosophy of argument, insights about fact-checking and science communication as well as from the philosophy of science and technology feed into their design.
 By measuring the target audience’s sophistication and competence in engaging with argumentation, the procedures for argument-checking will be tailored for usage in various cognitive environments.

 Activities and publications